 Photo by Eboni Sellers

-Safiyah Cheatam is a Baltimore-based conceptual, interdisciplinary artist, afrofuturist, and MFA candidate at the University of Maryland, Baltimore County’s (UMBC) Intermedia and Digital Arts (IMDA) program.
-She is currently an Exhibition Designer at the UMBC Center for Art, Design and Visual Culture (CADVC) and former Research Assistant in Communications and Social Media for the IMDA department.
+Safiyah Cheatam is a Baltimore-based interdisciplinary artist, afrofuturist, and MFA candidate at the University of Maryland, Baltimore County’s (UMBC) Intermedia and Digital Arts (IMDA) program.
+She is currently an Exhibition Designer at the UMBC Center for Art, Design and Visual Culture (CADVC), Co-Producer of OBSIDIAN, and Research Assistant at the Smithsonian National Museum of African American History and Culture.

 Safiyah received her Bachelor’s degree from Towson University in Electronic Media and Film.
 For many years, she served as a Social Design Instructor at Wide Angle Youth Media, encouraging leadership, networking and social change through art with Baltimore City youth.
 She also volunteers as a Short Film Judge for the annual Muslim Interscholastic Tournament (MIST), a regional competition assessing high school students' technical and creative skill.
 In 2017, Cheatam was invited to her alma mater’s invitation-only Women in Leadership conference.
 She has spoken and/or exhibited works at The New Media Caucus 2019 Border Control: Symposium & Exhibition (Ann Arbor, MI), The Peale Center (Baltimore, MD), and the Maryland Out-of-School Time Network Regional Conference (Stevenson, MD).